How to Create a Marketing Strategy for Your Business

 Target market analysis

-It might be tempting to try to market to everyone, but casting a wide net can work against you by annoying customers who aren’t interested at all, burning through your marketing budget, and likely missing the opportunity to attract high-quality return customers who value and trust your business.
+It might be tempting to try to market to everyone, but casting a wide net can work against you.
+You might end up annoying customers who aren’t interested, burning through your marketing budget, and likely end up missing the opportunity to attract high-quality return customers who value and trust your business.
 These are the best customers to grow your business.

 You might feel like you know who your customer is, but it’s important to properly identify who they are based on an in-depth review of your products and services, the marketplace, your potential (or current) customers, and more.